esaulpaugh/abiv3/OLD_SPEC.md

 While the current ABIv2 spec permits encodings not of length 4 modulo 32 (because dynamic element offsets may be any arbitrary value), in practice, encodings are almost invariably of length 4 modulo 32.

 ABIv3 encodings therefore are forbidden to be of length 4 mod 32, and decoders MUST reject any such encodings.
-It is the responsibility of the encoder to append a final zero-byte if the encoding would otherwise have this property.
+It is the responsibility of the encoder to avoid this by appending a final zero-byte if the encoding would otherwise have this property.
 Decoders SHOULD fail if unconsumed bytes remain after the last parameter has been decoded unless the length of the encoding is 5 mod 32 and only one unconsumed byte exists and that byte's value is zero.

 ## Footnotes